ckissane/vscode-gtk-ui/README.md

 ## How does it work

-Customize UI relies on the [Monkey Patch Extension](https://marketplace.visualstudio.com/items?itemName=iocave.monkey-patch) to inject custom javascript in VSCode.
+GTK UI relies on the [Monkey Patch Extension](https://marketplace.visualstudio.com/items?itemName=iocave.monkey-patch) to inject custom javascript in VSCode.
 After installation you should be prompted to enable Monkey Patch.
 You can always trigger this manually by invoking the "Enable Monkey Patch" command.

 ## Credits

-Inline titlebar inspired by Jürg Lehni's Titlebar-less VSCode extension.
+Based off Customize UI.

 ## Coffee

-If you like this this extension, consider [buying me a coffee](https://www.buymeacoffee.com/matt1).
+If you like this this extension, consider [buying me a coffee](https://www.buymeacoffee.com/ckissane).
 Thank you!